 Council Confirms Impact Of Industrial Action In Mid Ulster

-The industrial action by members of UNITE which will affect councils across Northern Ireland, will take place in two consecutive weeks from Monday 25 April to Sunday 1 May, and from Tuesday 3 May to Sunday 8 May, and will largely affect bin collection services and two leisure centres.
+The localised industrial action decided upon by members of UNITE the Union will take place across a four-week period from Monday 25 July to Sunday 21 August, and will largely affect bin collection services and two leisure centres in Cookstown and Magherafelt.

-While no collections can be guaranteed, residents are being advised to leave their blue and black bins out for collection on the normal day by 7.30am and they will be emptied where there are sufficient crews to deliver a service.
+While no collections can be guaranteed, residents are being advised to leave their bins out for collection on the normal day by 7.30am and they will be emptied where there are sufficient crews to deliver a service.

-If bins are not emptied, residents are being asked to take their bins back in from the kerbside and place them out again on their next scheduled collection day during the weeks beginning 9 and 16 May 2022.
+If bins are not emptied, residents are being asked to take their bins back in from the kerbside and place them out again on their next scheduled collection day, where again they will be emptied if there are sufficient crews available.

-The Council anticipates that all other services and facilities, including cemeteries, play facilities, parks, arts and cultural facilities, will operate as normal and will keep the situation under review as the week progresses.
+The Council anticipates that all other services and facilities, including cemeteries, play facilities, parks, arts and cultural facilities, will operate as normal.

 The Council wishes to apologise to its residents for the regrettable and unavoidable impact on services as a result of the unilateral industrial action taken by UNITE the Union, despite exhaustive discussions and a significantly enhanced pay offer on the part of the Council.
 It remains committed to engaging with the Joint Trade Union side in a spirit of co-operation and good faith.

 Further updates on service impacts as the industrial action progresses can be found at www.midulstercouncil.org/industrialaction and via the Council’s social media channels.